PretendoNetwork/SSSL-DNS/nginx/README.md

 This uses standard Nginx configuration files.
 Use these two example files as a starting point:

 - `nginx.default.conf` is a simple Nginx configuration file that displays the default Nginx welcome page.
-It shows the basic configuration needed to create a sever that supports the SSL ciphers needed by the Wii U and uses a generated SSSL certificate.
+It shows the basic configuration needed to create a server that uses an SSSL-patched certificate and supports the necessary legacy SSL ciphers.
 - `nginx.example.conf` is an example Nginx configuration file that shows how to reverse-proxy incoming requests to a local Pretendo account server.